xaxiosai/pump-guard-monorepo/README.md

-# PumpGuard
+# Pump Guard

 **Open-source security layer for Solana token traders**

-PumpGuard is a real-time risk analysis tool that detects manipulation patterns in pump.fun tokens by analyzing blockchain data, wallet behavior, and liquidity flows.
+Pump Guard is a real-time risk analysis tool that detects manipulation patterns in pump.fun tokens by analyzing blockchain data, wallet behavior, and liquidity flows.

 ---